 For some insurances, you must indicate a start and end date of your stay.
 This is known as travel insurance.
 You often have the possibility to renew but the insurer may refuse to renew if there is an end date.

-Choose emergency or more comprehensive benefits
+Choosing emergency or more comprehensive cover

 Check the coverage of your current health condition

 You take out international health insurance by filling out an application form and a health questionnaire.
 If your state of health justifies a declaration on your part, your questionnaire will be analysed by the insurer’s medical officer.
 There are then various options: